Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents with HIV

 |DTG: Persons with HBV or HCV coinfection may be at higher risk of DTG-associated hepatotoxicity.||MVC: Hepatotoxicity with or without rash or HSRs reported.|

 |ABC: Contraindicated if patient is HLA-B*5701 positive.

-Median onset for HSR is 9 days; 90% of reactions occur within first 6 weeks of treatment.
+Median onset for HSR is 9 days after treatment initiation; 90% of reactions occur within 6 weeks.